230 total entries across 2 section(s)

 VOWEL DUMPPlaying mostly vowels to fix a vowel-heavy rack.

-VOWEL-HEAVYA rack with too many vowels.
+VOWEL-HEAVYA rack (or bag) with too many vowels.

 VOWELITISA Scrabble player's name for too many vowels — easily cured with a clever vowel dump or exchange.